jcjorel/clonesquad-ec2-pet-autoscaler/docs/TOOLS.md

 	* The tool does not need the DevKit and only needs the packages listed in the pre-requisites.
 2) Run the tool with appropriate arguments (See [Configuration](#Configuration)).

-> Note: The tool can be safely left installed and started on any CloneSquad or non-CloneSquad managed EC2 instances.
+> **Note: The tool can be safely left installed and started on any CloneSquad or non-CloneSquad managed EC2 instances.**

 **Example:**

 The following lines could be part of the EC2 Instance user-data to install once and run the tool at every start automatically.
+It uses the builtin capability of the tool to generate itself the `systemd` entry to run as system daemon.

 	# Download the tool
 	curl https://raw.githubusercontent.com/jcjorel/clonesquad-ec2-pet-autoscaler/master/tools/cs-instance-watcher -o /usr/local/sbin/cs-instance-watcher
 	chmod a+x /usr/local/sbin/cs-instance-watcher
-	# Create a systemd service for the tool that will blacklit por t80 and 442 on 'draining' condition.
+	# Create a systemd service for the tool that will blacklit port 80 and 443 on 'draining' condition.
 	/usr/local/sbin/cs-instance-watcher --on-draining-block-new-connections-to-ports 80 443 --log-file /var/log/cs-instance-watcher.log --log-file-rotate d,1,10 --generate-systemd /etc/systemd/system/cs-instance-watcher.service
 	# Start the instance watcher ready to block ports 80 and 443 if the instance is placed in draining state
 	systemctl enable cs-instance-watcher